-The results in Table 2 suggest a central tendency of positive rather than negative selection into response.
-That said, the coefficients for both men and women are close to zero (with or without controls).
-The effect of DER earnings for men with controls is a precisely estimated -0.014 (a 10 percent increase in earnings decreases the probability of nonresponse by just over a tenth of a percentage point).
+(a 10 percent increase in earnings decreases the probability of nonresponse by just over a tenth of a percentage point).
 The effect for women is roughly half that size (-0.008).
-Although these results provide what we believe are accurate measures of central tendency for these broad samples of men and women, our results for men appear to be just the opposite of that found by Greenlees et al., who found negative selection into response.
-Their small sample of married white men with non-working spouses in 1972, however, is not representative of today's workforce.
+Although these results provide what we believe are accurate measures of central tendency for these broad samples of men and women, our results for men appear to be just the opposite of that found by Greenlees et al. (1982), who found negative selection into response.
+Their small sample of married white men with nonworking spouses in 1972, however, is not representative of today's workforce.
 In order to compare our estimates with those of Greenlees et al., in results not shown we create a similar sample restricted to married white male citizens with spouse present.
 Unlike Greenlees et al., we include those with working spouses since married women's labor force participation is now closer to the norm rather than the exception.
-In contrast to the negative coefficients on log earnings for all men, using the restrictive married while-male sample flips the signs and produces positive coefficients, meaning negative selection into response.
+In contrast to the negative coefficients on log earnings for all men, using the restrictive married white male sample flips the signs and produces positive coefficients, meaning negative selection into response.
 The latter results are qualitatively consistent with Greenlees et al., as well as previous studies finding negative selection into response, though again we emphasize that their sample is not representative of the modern labor force.